EigenPro/EigenPro-tensorflow/README.md

 ```

 Thus the Keras model can be created using the input tensor (ix) and the prediction tensor (y).
-Also, calling the compile() method to specify the loss function and optimizer for training,
+Also, calling the compile(...) method to specify the loss function and optimizer for training,
 as well as the metrics for evaluation.
 ```
 model = Model(ix, y)